tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_basic_css_selectors/README.md

 Ids are supposed to be unique identifiers, so they're generally not a great idea to use when styling our site.
 Why?
 Because it makes it really hard to reuse our CSS code.

-There are also issues when it comes to the concept of specificity, which we'll be talking about later in this section.
+There are also issues when it comes to the concept of **specificity**, which we'll be talking about later in this section.

 Nevertheless, we can use ids as selectors if we have a valid reason to.
 They work just like class selectors, except we add `#` to the start of the id, rather than the `.` we put before class names.